chapel-lang/chapel/doc/release/technotes/README.chpldoc.rst

     [g]make chpldoc

+This will downloads the required Python package dependencies and creates the ``chpldoc`` program in the same location as the ``chpl`` compiler.

-To ensure chpldoc is installed properly, optionally run an automatic sanity check using an example program::
+To ensure chpldoc is installed properly, optionally run the automatic sanity check using an example program::

     [g]make check-chpldoc

-This will downloads the required Python package dependencies and creates the ``chpldoc`` program in the same location as the ``chpl`` compiler.

 .. _Prerequisites: